ethereum/EIPs/EIPS/eip-pbmrc1.md

 <!-- Notes: replace PRBMRC with EIP upon creating a PR to EIP Main repo -->
 ## Abstract

-This PBMRC outlines a smart contract interface that builts upon the [ERC-1155](./eip-1155.md) standard to introduce the concept of a purpose bound money (PBM) defined in the [Project Orchid Whitepaper](../assets/eip-pbmrc1/MAS-Project-Orchid.pdf)
+This PBMRC outlines a smart contract interface that builds upon the [ERC-1155](./eip-1155.md) standard to introduce the concept of a purpose bound money (PBM) defined in the [Project Orchid Whitepaper](../assets/eip-pbmrc1/MAS-Project-Orchid.pdf)

 It builts upon the [ERC-1155](./eip-1155.md) standard to leverage upon existing widespread support that wallet providers has implemeneted to display the PBM and to trigger various transfer logic.